Simply007/onyxprime.github.io/_posts/2017-10-30-Feature-Flags-Part-2.md

 At this divergence we create a decision point, which redirects the users flow through the application based on the value of the feature flag.

 The sample code below uses a flag to determine whether or not to call a web API to retrieve a list of characters, or return a static list of predefined characters.
+Although the code is written in TypeScript, the concepts can be carried on to other client-side languages.

 ```typescript
 getAllCharacters(): Observable<string[]> {